shanqianshanhou/AsciiArt/README.md

 # ASCII ART

-> Free online ASCII ART art generator — turn any photo into text art in your browser
+> Free ASCII art generator.
+Turn any photo, text or video into ASCII art, pixel art, glitch or mosaic — runs entirely in your browser, no signup, no upload.

 [![ASCII ART](./Preview.png)](https://asciiart.app)